Our Strategy for Saving on Groceries

 #1 Shop optimal days such as double coupon or special sales days

 First, we subscribed to the Sunday paper because they include packs of coupons.
 We started clipping and filing our coupons, and we quickly had a sizeable and diverse arsenal of coupons.
+Today we use other awesome tools that help us save digitally.

 Then, we went to each of our grocery stores’ websites to check the in-store sales.